antropia-studio/antropia.studio/src/content/drafts/the-8-hour-myth.md

 actually increased across 2,500 workers[^4] (I'm well aware of the critiques here regarding not being a true 4-day week as they *only* reduced weekly hours from 40 to 35).
 Sweden's experiments with 6-hour workdays showed similar results[^5] [^6].
 Microsoft Japan saw a 40% boost in productivity when they tested a 4-day week[^7].

+Beyond these studies, a growing movement of companies, particularly in the IT sector, are taking matters into their own hands.
+There is a popular listing of companies called [4 day week](https://4dayweek.io/) that post offers for 4-day positions, with tech companies leading the charge in proving that less really can be more.

 ## The paradox